Definition - What does Staminate Flower mean?

+Staminate flowers are flowers that only have stamens and are also known as androecious flowers.
 In botany, a plant is described as a staminate flower if it only has stamens and lacks carpels.
 Though most plants have stamens and carpels, there are some unisex plants that only have either stamens or carpels.
-Staminate flowers are ones that only have stamens and are also known as androecious flowers.

 Unlike pistillate flowers are flowers with carpels or loosely categorized the female in plants, staminate flowers are flowers with only stamens or male characteristics in plants expressed.
 A staminate flower does not have an active female part.
 But, it is important to note that staminate flowers can be found in plants that bear the female flowers too.